setrar/MALIS/projects/proj2/REPORT.md

 - [ ] Task 1.
 Several experiments has been implemented to create the  `perceptron.jl` source code.

-First, as simple perceptron file has been layed out. with a `mutable` structure `Perceptron` since Julia like C uses data structure rather than object oriented encapsulation `Class`, the all necessary functions has been added
+First, as simple perceptron file has been layed out. with a `mutable` structure `Perceptron` since Julia like C uses data structure rather than object oriented encapsulation `Class`, then all necessary functions have been added to allow the perceptron to do some basic training.

 ```julia